 Pads must be soft in order to seal against the tonehole rim.
 So how do we resolve the problem of needing tone deadening soft pads in order to obtain a seal?
 JS Gold pads achieve this by stretching the skin tightly between inner and outer pad collars while at the same time having metal powder embedded into an ultra thin skin to harden the surface and make it more tone reflective.
 The stretched flat skin surface takes an instantaneous impression only when the pad is closed against a tonehole.
 Then it springs back and flattens instantly when the pad is released from the tonehole.
 In this way the pad surface can be stiff and flexible at the same time.
 The skin always stays taught (tighter and less stretchy than bladdderskin).
 Unlike other skinned pads, Gold pads have the skin bonded to the cushion and that eliminates the tone robbing skin flexing that occurs with all bladderskin pads.
 It makes for better sounding flutes as has been witnessed over and over again by players who have switched to Gold pads.

 After sealing and tone quality comes the problem of pads sticking.
 Some have more problems than others due to their body chemistry (sugar building up on the pad skin).
 Stickiness gets worse with highly polished toneholes and slick/glossy pad skins.
-This is why even Teflon film becomes sticky when used as a pad skin.
 Stickiness is reduced when the pad skin and/or tonehole rim is slightly roughened.
-If you look at bladderskin under a microscope you can see that the surface is a bit fuzzy and this helps to reduce sticking.
-Super smooth plastics and rubbers always end up sticking.
 So we need some texture on the surface, but when the pad skin surface is rough there are tiny microscopic leaks at the tonehole.
-So we have a conflict between perfect sealing and stickiness.
-Players want good tone and hate sticking so you have to compromise to make them happy.
-Since Gold pads generally have better tone than bladderskin pads, we can afford to roughen the surface of the pads to alleviate the sticky problem.
-This is what I have done with the “Black Gold digital pads” starting around June 2008.
-They are called black gold because a generous portion of black dry lubricant (Molybdenum disulfide – a mineral) is embedded into the pad skin.
+So we have to compromise between perfect sealing and stickiness.

-If you have leveled the pads reasonably and you want to hear what the flute would sound like if it had a perfect seal beyond what you will achieve with perfect shimming, then perform the test as described below.
-You will find that once reasonable sealing has been achieved, ultra-perfect shimming makes no improvement in tone whatsoever.
-But it is up to the technician to determine what “reasonable sealing” is.
+If you have leveled the pads reasonably well and you want to hear what the flute would sound like if it had a perfect seal beyond what you will achieve with perfect shimming, then perform the test as described below.